csm31/Sherlock-Unlock/README.md

 ## Start the app

 - Run `npm install` to install the libraries
-- Run `npm run dev` to run the app in development mode.\
+- Run `npm run dev` to run the app in development mode with JSON Server.\
-- Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+- Open [http://localhost:3000](http://localhost:3000) to view the application in your browser.

 ## Technical choices